osmo303-droid/BeAMan/PRIVACY-POLICY.md

 # Privacy Policy

-**Last updated:** June 18, 2026

-**App Name:** BE A MAN

-This Privacy Policy explains how the **BE A MAN** mobile application handles your information.

-### 1. Information We Collect
+**BE A MAN** is a fun, satirical quote app made for entertainment only.

+### No Personal Data Collected
-- We do **not** collect any personal data.
+We do not collect, store, or transmit any personal information.
+The app does not require login, accounts, or any form of registration.

+### Local Storage Only
-- Favorites and notification preferences are stored **only on your device** using local storage.
+Your favorite quotes and notification settings are saved only on your device using localStorage.
-- No accounts, no logins, no email collection, and no tracking.

-### 2. Permissions
-- **Notifications** — Used only to send daily random quotes if you choose to enable them.
-These are local notifications and do not send any data to external servers.
-- **Sharing** — Uses your device's built-in sharing system when you share a quote.

-### 3. Data Storage
-All data (favorites and notification settings) is saved locally on your phone.
-Nothing is uploaded to any server.
+Nothing is sent to any server.

-### 4. Third Parties
+### Notifications
+If you enable daily notifications, they are scheduled locally on your device.
-- We do not share any information with third parties.
+We do not track or store when you receive them.
-- When you use the Share feature, it uses your phone’s native sharing capabilities.

-### 5. Children’s Privacy
-This app is intended for users **18 years and older**.
-We do not knowingly collect data from children under 18.
+### No Tracking or Analytics
+This app does not use cookies, analytics tools, advertising SDKs, or any third-party tracking.

-### 6. Changes to This Policy
+### Changes to This Policy
-We may update this Privacy Policy from time to time.
-Any changes will be posted in this document.
+We may update this policy from time to time.
+Any changes will be reflected in future app updates.

-### 7. Contact Us
-If you have any questions about this Privacy Policy, you can contact us via GitHub issues in the app’s repository.

 ---

-**This app is a satirical humor application.** All quotes are for entertainment purposes only.
+*This is a satirical comedy app.
+All content is fictional and for entertainment purposes only.*

-Made with ❤️ for comedy.